WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-06-07-free-website-hosting-with-azure.md

 date: 2020-06-07
 author: Wolfgang Ofner
 categories: [Cloud]
-tags: [Azure, Azure Functions, Azure Static Web Apps, 'C#', Cosmos DB, React]
+tags: [Azure, Azure Functions, Azure Static Web App, 'C#', Cosmos DB, React]
 description: Azure Static Web Apps is a great tool to host your application for free around the globe.
 It integrates with GitHub actions and builds your website automatically for you.
 ---
 <a href="/azure-static-web-apps/" target="_blank" rel="noopener noreferrer">Last week, I talked about hosting your static website with Azure Static Web Apps.</a> Today, I will extend this example using a free Cosmos DB for the website data and Azure Functions to retrieve them.
 This approach will give you free website hosting and global distribution of your website.